Central Coast California Trails

 This 3-mile loop explores a canyon on the east side of the Irish Hills, ascending 500 feet to a nice view over Laguna Lake, Cerro San Luis, and Bishop Peak.

-This 4-mile hike summits one of the Nine Sisters just west of downtown San Luis Obispo.
+This 4-mile hike summits one of the Nine Sisters just west of downtown San Luis Obispo, delivering panoramic views.

 California HikeCerro San Luis from Laguna Lake Park

-This 5.7-mile hike reaches the summit from a nearby park.
+This 5.7-mile hike reaches the summit from a nearby park, enjoying even more San Luis Obispo views.

-This 2.2-mile loop visits a historic lemon grove on the eastern slopes of Cerro San Luis.
+This 2.2-mile loop visits a historical lemon grove on the eastern slopes of Cerro San Luis.

 This 3.5-mile hike ascends 950 feet to highest summit in the Nine Sisters, offering excellent views of San Luis Obispo and the surrounding Morros.